There are some things you home inspectors won’t check.

 A home inspector is sometimes confused with a real estate appraiser.
 A home inspector determines the condition of a home or structure, whereas an appraiser determines the value of a property.
 In the United States, The state of Florida regulates home inspectors, there are various professional associations for home inspectors that provide education, training, and networking opportunities, such as the ACICP.
 A professional home inspection is an examination of the current condition of a house.
 It is not an inspection to verify compliance with appropriate codes; building inspection is a term often used for building code compliance inspections in the United States.
 Home inspections identify problems but building diagnostics identifies solutions to the found problems and their predicted outcomes.

-The quick answer is ABSOLUTELY NOT!
+An answer for Florida home inspectors, is ABSOLUTELY NOT!
 There is no rule or regulation, in Florida, that requires a Florida Licensed Home Inspector belong to any organization.
 By doing the 120 hour course and passing your state proctored examination is all that is required. (and or course $300,000 of liability Ins.)

 So, don’t believe anyone that tells you that you need to pay them to join their group, It’s a scam.
 You don’t need to get ONLY their Continuing Education at an inflated price.